 It’s been a while since I ate this meal at Amass, but it doesn’t really matter since they change the menu so often anyway, depending on available produce.
 Luckily, the famous fermented potato bread always appears on the table at every visit.
-It’s also an example of how Amass thinks different than many other high-end restaurants in Copenhagen who do more classic sourdough bread.
-This potato bread is reason alone to visit the restaurant!
+It’s also an example of how Amass thinks differently than many other high-end restaurants in Copenhagen that do more classic sourdough bread.
+This potato bread is a reason alone to visit the restaurant!

 The Style of Food at Amass

 The style of food at Amass is very delicate and sometimes I find the flavors to be too subtle.
-I wish they would dare to add more punch to some of their dishes because the ingredients are always top notch.
+I wish they would dare to add more punch to some of their dishes because the ingredients are always top-notch.
 For me personally, both the squid and pollock dishes we had were unbalanced.
-I missed acidity and that extra oumph that makes you want to scrape the plate.
+I missed acidity and that extra oomph that makes you want to scrape the plate.